Overview

 Purchase at the ÖBB Ticket Center or any red ticket machine.

-- S-Bahn: Multiple lines connect to Wien Mitte and Praterstern from the lower-level platforms.
+- S-Bahn: Multiple lines connect to Wien Mitte and Praterstern from lower-level platforms.

 Bus